CVS Health (NYSE:CVS) Updates FY 2021 Earnings Guidance

-CVS Health (NYSE:CVS) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+CVS Health (NYSE:CVS) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $7.700-$7.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.660.
 The company issued revenue guidance of -.

-CVS Health (NYSE:CVS) last announced its quarterly earnings data on Tuesday, August 3rd.
-The pharmacy operator reported $2.42 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.07 by $0.35.
-The business had revenue of $72.62 billion for the quarter, compared to analyst estimates of $70.27 billion.
-CVS Health had a net margin of 2.73% and a return on equity of 14.45%.
-The company’s revenue was up 11.1% on a year-over-year basis.
-During the same period last year, the business earned $2.62 EPS.
-Research analysts expect that CVS Health will post 7.66 earnings per share for the current year.
+Several equities research analysts have weighed in on the company.
+Deutsche Bank Aktiengesellschaft increased their price target on CVS Health from $95.00 to $101.00 and gave the stock a buy rating in a research report on Thursday, August 5th.
+Wolfe Research increased their price target on CVS Health from $82.00 to $93.00 and gave the stock an outperform rating in a research report on Wednesday, May 19th.
+Jefferies Financial Group increased their target price on shares of CVS Health from $90.00 to $95.00 and gave the stock a buy rating in a research note on Wednesday, May 5th. increased their target price on shares of CVS Health from $83.00 to $98.00 in a research note on Wednesday, May 5th.
+Finally, Mizuho increased their target price on shares of CVS Health from $82.00 to $98.00 and gave the stock a buy rating in a research note on Wednesday, May 12th.
+They noted that the move was a valuation call.
+Four analysts have rated the stock with a hold rating, twelve have given a buy rating and one has assigned a strong buy rating to the stock.
+CVS Health currently has an average rating of Buy and a consensus target price of $93.67.

-Several brokerages have issued reports on CVS.
-Wolfe Research raised their price objective on shares of CVS Health from $82.00 to $93.00 and gave the stock an outperform rating in a research report on Wednesday, May 19th. raised their target price on shares of CVS Health from $83.00 to $98.00 in a research note on Wednesday, May 5th.
-Citigroup raised their target price on shares of CVS Health from $83.00 to $98.00 in a research note on Wednesday, May 5th.
-Wells Fargo & Company started coverage on shares of CVS Health in a research note on Monday, May 24th.
-They issued an equal weight rating and a $89.00 target price for the company.
-Finally, Jefferies Financial Group raised their target price on shares of CVS Health from $90.00 to $95.00 and gave the stock a buy rating in a research note on Wednesday, May 5th.
-Four analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has issued a strong buy rating to the stock.
-The company currently has a consensus rating of Buy and a consensus price target of $93.67.
+The firm also recently disclosed a quarterly dividend, which was paid on Monday, August 2nd.
+Shareholders of record on Friday, July 23rd were issued a $0.50 dividend.
+The ex-dividend date was Thursday, July 22nd.
+This represents a $2.00 dividend on an annualized basis and a yield of 2.37%.
+CVS Health’s payout ratio is 26.67%.

-In other news, EVP Alan Lotvin sold 2,781 shares of CVS Health stock in a transaction dated Monday, June 28th.
-The shares were sold at an average price of $83.67, for a total transaction of $232,686.27.
-Following the completion of the sale, the executive vice president now directly owns 61,048 shares in the company, valued at $5,107,886.16.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director Edward J. Ludwig bought 3,000 shares of the stock in a transaction that occurred on Thursday, August 5th.
-The stock was bought at an average price of $79.55 per share, with a total value of $238,650.00.
-The disclosure for this purchase can be found here.
-Over the last quarter, insiders have sold 217,396 shares of company stock valued at $18,712,133.
-Insiders own 0.69% of the company’s stock.
+In other news, EVP Troyen A. Brennan sold 67,552 shares of the firm’s stock in a transaction that occurred on Tuesday, June 15th.
+The shares were sold at an average price of $86.00, for a total transaction of $5,809,472.00.
+Following the completion of the sale, the executive vice president now owns 210,378 shares in the company, valued at approximately $18,092,508.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP Daniel P. Finke sold 37,594 shares of the firm’s stock in a transaction that occurred on Monday, June 7th.
+The stock was sold at an average price of $86.60, for a total transaction of $3,255,640.40.
+Following the sale, the executive vice president now owns 60,904 shares of the company’s stock, valued at approximately $5,274,286.40.
+The disclosure for this sale can be found here.
+In the last quarter, insiders sold 107,927 shares of company stock valued at $9,297,799.
+0.69% of the stock is owned by insiders.

 CVS Health Corp. engages in the provision of health care services.
 It operates through the following segments: Pharmacy Services, Retail or Long Term Care, Health Care Benefits, and Corporate/Other.
 The Pharmacy Services segment offers pharmacy benefit management solutions.
 The Retail or Long Term Care segment includes selling of prescription drugs and assortment of general merchandise.